New Jersey Equitable Distribution Attorneys

 In equitable distribution, courts may assign certain assets, financial accounts, and debt accounts to each spouse.
 Courts may also one spouse who receives certain assets to make financial payments to another spouse to help balance the value of the marital estate being received by each spouse.

-What Factors Will Your Equitable Distribution Attorney in NJ Argue in Your Divorce Case?
+Factors That Our New Jersey Equitable Distribution Attorneys Can Argue in Your Divorce Case

 When courts are called upon to decide equitable distribution in a divorce case, some of the factors that courts will consider to reach an equitable division of marital properties and debts include: